ataeiamirhosein/InternetOfThings/TOSSIM/README.md

 in `.h` file we confine the stracture of functions.

+also we have two file with `.nc` that one of them with name of describe `appC` and `C` files.

+in `~appC.nc` file we have configuration and implementation of things that is in project. (e.g. timer) for `~C.nc` file we have all the program code here for used module interfaces and running events.

 ## Result

 we can see the result of tossim below in CLI